 The Consultant shall bear the exclusive liability for any damage to the Ministry or to any third party arising from any such representation in contravention contrary to what is stated in this Section above.
 Representation of the Ministry for any purpose whatsoever shall be contingent upon explicit agreement thereto by the Ministry, in advance and in writing.

+Ministry will not impose to break any restriction that the Bidder has because of Covid-19 or at similar situation.
+But the Ministry must be informed about such restrictions.